 5.)
 See the Blue Village of Chefchaouen

-Around 60 km south of Tangier, Chefchaouen is an iconic village you’ll have likely seen all over the internet.
+Around 60 km south of Tangier, and perched within the Rif Mountains, Chefchaouen is an iconic village you won’t want to miss.

-It really is the most iconic sites and best things to do in Morocco.
+It really is iconic and one of the best things to do in Morocco when exploring the country.
 The old town is literally awash with blue buildings that make it such a unique place to see.

 Make sure to visit the medina, you’ll find it a much more relaxing and calm experience compared to the souks of Marrakech.